tradlyplatform/marketplace-api/puffin-v2/docs/faq.md

 1. Website development - Depends on the UI requirements (Range from 4K to 10K USD) if you use our partners to develop
     1. or you can use your own developers with your own design and consume our API.
-Our API is just 0.49% of the total marketplace transaction as shared before.
+Our API is 1% based on our API pricing page.
     2. our partners will take 30-50 working days to complete this.
     3. Pros: You will own the website code
 ### Can we get additional functionalities?